erl67/Breakout3D/README.md

 Tilt Down - Reset Camera / New Life

-Shift Key - Toggle between Accelerometer/Gyro mode (paddle is larger in accelerometer mode, game starts in gyro mode, accelerometer is unpredictable)
+Shift Key - Toggle between Accelerometer/Gyro mode (starts in gyro, accelerometer is unpredictable so you get a bigger paddle)

 ### Camera: